Teachers would get $60K minimum salary under bill in Congress making grants to states - NewsBreak

 “We’re here today to advocate for our teachers, our educators, our saving grace that rescues families and our children every day,” said Rep. Frederica Wilson, D-Florida, sponsor of the bill and a former school teacher.
 “We want our teachers to be paid a livable wage.
 A wage that is fair, a wage that is commensurate with today’s economy.”

-Rep. Wilson introduced the American Teacher Act in the House of Representatives on Dec.
-14, and is expected to re-introduce it in this Congress, though it’s likely to run into opposition from Republicans who control the chamber.
+Wilson introduced the American Teacher Act in the House of Representatives on Dec.
+14, and is expected to reintroduce it in this Congress, though it’s likely to run into opposition from Republicans who control the chamber.

 The legislation states that 15% of the four-year federal grants could support state-level educational agencies, while the remaining 85% must go directly to a state’s local school districts.